 Kelli earned her Nursing License from Bishop State Community College in 1992.
 She practiced nursing in a number of settings in Atlanta, including working with multiple doctors in Aesthetic and Reconstructive Surgery as well as beginning a skin care business.
 For stress management and fitness Kelli took a yoga class in 1996 and found her deep and forgotten roots to her childhood love of gymnastics.
 Stretching as a young gymnast became yoga as an adult!
-Kelli earned her 200-hour Teacher Training certificate in 2006 from Peachtree Yoga Center and completed her 500-hour certification at Etowah Valley Yoga in February 2011.
-Kelli’s path has found its way teaching faculty and students at Savannah College of Art and Design, Atlanta Falcons players and private in home clients.
+Kelli’s path has found its way teaching faculty and students at Savannah College of Art and Design, Atlanta Falcons and private in home clients.
 Kelli’s love of teaching allows for a deep opening to heal oneself from the inside out.
-Kelli is registered with Yoga Alliance and is currently the First Level One Antigravity® Yoga instructor in Georgia.
-Kelli traveled to New York City in 2010 and began a whole new level of her personal practice and teaching career studying with Christopher Harrison, the creator of Antigravity® Yoga.
-In December 2010, Kelli completed Restorative Antigravity® Yoga certification in Grand Cayman.
+Kelli is registered with Yoga Alliance at the E-500 level and has studied the therapeutics of yoga with JJ Gormley.
+Kelli is also certified to teach Aerial Yoga, Rewind Yoga, TRX, and bodyART Fitness.
 Kelli’s vision of Launch Awareness Yoga Centre is to provide a vessel for women to begin the process of exercising their spirits as a way to energize their femininity and create a space to explore and discover personal inner power.
 Furthermore, this discovery of inner power finding its way to husbands, partners, children and the community to serve each of us for our betterment.

 Megan found her way to pilates via her extensive dance background.
 For 13 years she was classically trained in ballet, jazz, and modern dance at The Ruth Mitchell Dance Theatre.
 After years of physical demands and an intensifying list of injuries she needed rehabilitation.
 In looking to rehabilitate, pilates became a solution and a passion for her.
-While working at a studio and taking classes she received the opportunity to enroll in a pilates teacher training program and has now amassed over 200 hours of training with a PMA certified teacher trainer at an independent studio and will be completed in 2013.
+While working at a studio and taking classes she received the opportunity to enroll in a pilates teacher training program and has now amassed over 200 hours of training with a PMA certified teacher trainer at an independent studio.
 In addition, in 2011 Megan pursued and completed a PIYO certification as a gold ranked trainer.
-Most recently she completed TRX certification and is excited to soon begin teaching!
-Currently she is a student at Kennesaw State University majoring in nursing with aspirations of becoming a hospice nurse.
+Most recently she completed LAYC’s 200-Hour Yoga Teacher Training, as well as a TRX certification.
+Megan is a graduate of Kennesaw State University.

 Lauren fell in love with aerial silks over three years ago on a trip to Los Angeles.
 When spotting the group called the Silk Sisters for the first time Lauren knew she had to start training in aerial arts.
 Coming from a dance background, training ballet and jazz at Roswell City Dance in 2008, then continuing onto ballroom dance lessons at Impact Dance in 2009.
 Stumbling upon a studio in February 2010 Lauren starting taking private lessons weekly from the Sky Gym training in aerial hammock, double tails, and aerial duos.
 That fall she started assisting classes, to only gain her own classes that following summer.
 Lauren’s training at Sky Gym included getting certified to teach up to level two.
 Still continuing her education Lauren attended clinics held by Amy Powell from Chattanooga Aerials focusing on aerial safety and aerial duos.
 Taking a year of private lessons with Sara Gregory focusing on lyra and static trapeze, Jacosa Kato focusing on aerial silks and static trapeze, and Kasumi Kato focusing on aerial silks, static trapeze, and spanish web.
 Starting February 2011 Lauren joined the Imperial Opa Circus which took her performance level up a notch including performances at: Elevate at Underground, Private Parties at Havana Club and Weddings, and the 2011 New Years Cake Concert at the Fox Theatre.
 Other performances include: The Creative Discovery Museum, Jazzoo Fundraiser for the Atlanta Zoo, I.S Foundation Benefit, and three years of the Toy Makers Christmas.
 Also in 2011 Lauren started Acro Yoga classes taught by Todd Delaune, which included a performance at the Drive by Theatre.
 Now after three years of training, assisting, and teaching aerial arts and a prior three years of teaching preschool gymnastics Lauren has decided to go to school for Occupational Therapy.
 Currently she is attending Kennesaw State University to receive her pre requisites to get accepted into an Occupational Therapy program.